DanielLapido/Breast_cancer/Statistical_models.md

 Even though the accuracy is worse, the amount of false negatives (which are the type of errors that we would like to avoid) is still small.

-## Naïve Bayes
+## NaÃ¯ve Bayes

-Naïve Bayes is a fast classifier although requires the strong assumption of independance between predictors.
+NaÃ¯ve Bayes is a fast classifier although requires the strong assumption of independance between predictors.
 Nonetheless we still give it a try and see how well it performs: